rignaneseleo/groups-for-nomads/README.md

 If you contribute to this repository, you're welcome to **use the website for free**.

-Just open an issue or submit a pull request and I'll send you access.
+Just open an issue or submit a pull request, ping me at gn@leorigna.com and I'll send you lifetime access.

 This helps improve the dataset while keeping the directory useful for everyone.